Logit: Comparison with probit

 Closely related to the logit function (and logit model) are the probit function and probit model.
 The logit and probit are both sigmoid functions with a domain between 0 and 1, which makes them both quantile functions – i.e., inverses of the cumulative distribution function (CDF) of a probability distribution.
 In fact, the logit is the quantile function of the logistic distribution, while the probit is the quantile function of the normal distribution.
 The probit function is denoted $\Phi^{-1}(x)$, where $\Phi(x)$ is the CDF of the standard normal distribution, as just mentioned:

 As shown in the graph on the right, the logit and probit functions are extremely similar when the probit function is scaled, so that its slope at y = 0 matches the slope of the logit.
-As a result, probit models are sometimes used in place of logit models because for certain applications (e.g., in Bayesian statistics) the implementation is easier.
+As a result, probit models are sometimes used in place of logit models because for certain applications (e.g., in item response theory) the implementation is easier.